 In this tutorial for IoAbstraction’s taskManager I explain the differences between traditional loop based programming; which is very common on the Arduino platform and event based programming based on taskManager.
 Although event based programming looks slightly more complicated at first, as the sketch and surrounding code gets more complex, eventing will scale to that much easier.
 Eventing task frameworks make ongoing maintenance much easier.
 Example: Two LEDs blink at different rates.

 Interrupt handling is generally an advanced topic, but this library provides a very simple way to handle interrupts.
+There are two ways to handle interrupts in TaskManagerIO, the first is by marshalling, and the second is by writing an event.
+We recommend that all new code uses the event method to handle interrupts, although we have no plans to deprecate the method below.
 When you tell the library to handle an interrupt, the library registers the interrupt handler on your behalf, then when the condition is met the internal handler is triggered, it sets a flag to tell the library an interrupt has been raised.
-The task library treats this as the highest priority, and as soon as the current task is completed the interrupt code runs.

 In this guide we assume that you are familiar with the API for scheduling tasks on task manager.
 Let’s first discuss what we consider an event to be, and what it means to be an interrupt or threaded event.
 Interrupt or threaded events are subject to external actors (such as threads or interrupts).
 In this case the event will invariably be triggered by an external event.
 However, task manager will still ask your event class instance if it is ready to be triggered yet by polling, but in this case you have two choices as listed out below: